 Consider the the following sequence of maps $f_{n}:\mathbb CP^{1}\longrightarrow \mathbb CP^{2}$

-Ionel's picture\footnote{In this paper, we draw these pieces as if they had a symplectic form compatible with the $(\mathbb C^{*})^{2}$ action, so the image of each piece is a moment map.
-The image of holomorphic curves under such a moment map is a kind of `amoeba' that looks rougly like the red curve drawn. } for the limit of this sequence is as follows:
+Ionel's picture\footnote{In this paper, we draw these pieces as if they had a symplectic form compatible with the $(\mathbb C^{*})^{2}$--action, so the image of each piece is a moment map.
+The image of holomorphic curves under such a moment map is an `amoeba' looking roughly like the red curve drawn. } for the limit of this sequence is as follows: